Graduate Research Summer Internships

 All vGRSI participants are required to submit a report and present a poster at the end of the program.

-- Dislocation allowance: $1,500 one-time payment for a 10 week appointment, deposited near the beginning of the appointment.
-Housing allowances are paid to offset the costs associated with housing and other living expenses.
+Dislocation allowance: One-time payment for a 10 week appointment, deposited near the beginning of the appointment.
+Housing allowances are paid to help offset the costs associated with housing and other living expenses.

 * Denotes class status completed prior to start date with ORNL and as defined by college/university.